Unipisa/SWHAP-TEMPLATE/.swhap/workbench_initial_template_README.md

 # SW_NAME Workbench

-### This the [SWHAPPE](https://github.com/Unipisa/SWHAPPE) workbench is for the acquisition of the source code of SW_NAME.
+### This the [SWHAPPE](https://github.com/Unipisa/SWHAPPE) workbench is for the acquisition of the source code of SW_NAME, SW_DESCRIPTION.
-SW_DESCRIPTION
-\<Please add here short information on the code being acquired\>

 -------------------

 **Please note** that this file need be renamed as README.md just after instantiation.

-We suggest that you delete this line, once done.
+We suggest that you delete these line, once done.

 -------------------